Gerald Haas strode through to the inner office, hung his greatcoat on the stand and his Russian hat on top of that.

 'You went out early afternoon from the Travellers.'

 'You were seen.'

 'No, I knew she'd cover for you.'

 'You're fishing.
 I went out in the evening for a while.'

 'Why did you not phone Frank?'

 'Why the third degree?'

-'You knew this script before you even arrived.'
+'You knew the script before you arrived and still you came.'

 She shrugged.
 'I didn't kill him.
 It might have been a professional.
 Silencer.'

 'You're quick, Miles.
 I like that in a man.'